toramameseven/dir-compare/README.md

 These rules are applied in addition to the other comparison modes; ie. by content, by size...

 If entries are different because of symlinks, `reason` will be `different-symlink`.
 Also statistics summarizes differences caused by symbolik links.

+# Handling permission denied errors
+Unreadable files or directories are normally reported as errors.
+The comparison will be intrerrupted with an `EACCES` exception.
+This behavior can be altered with [Options.handlePermissionDenied](https://gliviu.github.io/dc-api/interfaces/options.html#handlepermissiondenied).

 # UI tools
 * [dir-compare-cli](https://github.com/gliviu/dir-compare-cli).